EURO Classics: Netherlands 1-4 England

 Article summary

-Watch this memorable EURO '96 performance from England in full from 17:00 CET; first, we set the scene.
+Watch this memorable EURO '96 performance from England in full on UEFA.tv; we set the scene.

 Article top media content